-When Will I Be Notified About My Financial Aid Awards?
+When Will I Be Notified About My Financial Aid Offers?

 The Financial Aid Office will begin to process financial aid applications for the fall term in the preceding spring.
-First-time, full-time freshmen financial aid awarding will begin for new students in mid-late March.
-Processing of financial aid awards for continuing students begins in late May.
+First-time, full-time freshmen financial aid offers will be processed for new students in mid-January.
+Processing of financial aid offers for continuing students begins in late May.
 New transfer and graduate students will begin to be processed in mid-June.
-All students are formally notified of their financial aid awards in a letter sent to the home address via the US mail.
-Should any changes in your financial aid occur, financial aid award notifications reflecting those revisions will be sent to you (the student) via your University of Pittsburgh email account.
+All students are formally notified of their financial aid offers in a letter sent to the home address via the US mail.
+Should any changes in your financial aid occur, financial aid offer notifications reflecting those revisions will be sent to you (the student) via your University of Pittsburgh email account.

 Once application processing begins, financial aid applications are reviewed weekly on a continuous basis.
-If you complete your financial aid application after July 1 and do not receive a financial aid award letter within three weeks of the date your application was complete, please contact our office.
-A financial aid office publication, “Student Aid Notes,” is sent to all students with their initial award letter each year.
-“Student Aid Notes” contains more details about specific financial aid awards, eligibility criteria and other requirements.
+If you complete your financial aid application after July 1 and do not receive a financial aid offer within three weeks of the date your application was complete, please contact our office.
+“Student Aid Notes,” is sent to all students with their initial financial aid offer each year.
+“Student Aid Notes” contains more details about specific financial aid offers, eligibility criteria and other requirements.

 When Will I Receive My Financial Aid?